(Pocket-lint) - Call of Duty Mobile brings a heady mix of action, both in multiplayer and battle royale gameplay.

-Call of Duty Mobile system requirements for Android: Requires Android 5.1 or later and you phone needs at least 2GB of RAM.
+- Call of Duty Mobile system requirements for Android: Requires Android 5.1 or later and your phone needs at least 2GB of RAM.

 Prepare device storage: You'll need around 1.6GB of storage to install CoD: Mobile and for game data, so you might have to clean something out.
 If you're right at the limit, your phone won't run as well, and this is a demanding game.

 Shut down background activities and alerts: If you have a gaming mode on your device then now is the time to use it to reduce notifications you don't want and to kill other processes that might be lowering the performance of your phone.
 To get the best from CoD:M you need your phone running as best it can.

 Use Facebook or Call of Duty account login: Sadly there's no username/password login, you have to use Facebook, your Call of Duty Activision Account or play as a guest.
 If you use Facebook login you will then be able to move your profile to a different device if you get a new phone or want to play on a tablet for example, as you will with an Activision account.

 Pro Tip: Occasionally there are incentives for using a different type of login - perhaps you can get a different character for connecting to your Call of Duty account, which is worth looking out for.

 Connect your headphones: The soundtrack to Call of Duty: Mobile is excellent - and it also helps you get more aware of what's happening around you.
 You'll be able to pinpoint footsteps, listen for the cough of a silenced sniper rifle and much more if you can hear them clearly.
 Playing with headphones is a pro move - or turn the speakers up loud, if you have stereo speakers.